RPi-Distro/pi-gen/README.md

 * Impliment `postrun.sh`.
 * Move building of images to imitiately after stage has been built.
 * Fork building of imaged to background.
+* Resolve locale not set messages in stage0.

 ## Dependencies